icetbr/comparing-testing-libraries/README.md

 ### Tape
 - no support for async (use tape-promise or other)
-- need a tap reporter
+- needs a tap reporter
 - special syntax (`t.test`)

 ### Zora